ahmed-shariff/experiment_server/README.md

 A simple web interface can be accessed at `/` or `/index`

 The server exposes the following REST API:
-- [GET] `/itemsCount`: The total number of blocks.
+- [GET] `/api/items-count`: The total number of blocks.
 Returns an integer
-- [GET] `/active`: Test if the server is working.
+- [GET] `/api/active`: Test if the server is working.
 Returns boolean
-- [GET] `/config`: Return the `config` subtable in the configuration file of the current block as a json object.
-Note that `move_to_next` has to be called atleast once before this can be called.
+- [GET] `/api/config`: Return the `config` subtable in the configuration file of the current block as a json object.
+Note that `move-to-next` has to be called atleast once before this can be called.
-- [GET] `/globalData`: Returns a json object, with the following keys:
+- [GET] `/api/global-data`: Returns a json object, with the following keys:
   - "participant_index": the participant index
-  - "config_length": same value `/itemsCount`
+  - "config_length": same value `/items-count`
-- [POST] `/move_to_next`: Sets the current block to the next block in the list of blocks.
+- [POST] `/api/move-to-next`: Sets the current block to the next block in the list of blocks.
 Returns a json object, with the key "names", which is the name of the current block after moving.
 If there are no more blocks, the value of "names" will be "end".
-- [POST] `/move/:block_id`: Set the block at index `block_id` in the list of blocks as the current block.
+- [POST] `/api/move-to-block/:block_id`: Set the block at index `block_id` in the list of blocks as the current block.
-- [POST] `/shutdown`: Shutdown the server.
+- [POST] `/api/shutdown`: Shutdown the server.
-- [POST] `/change_participant_index/:participant_index`: Set the participant_index to value `participant_index`.
+- [POST] `/api/change-participant-index/:participant_index`: Set the participant_index to value `participant_index`.
 Note that this will set the sate back to the initial state as if the server was freshly stared.

 ## Loading experiment through API